This page tells you about healing for people with cancer. There is information about

 If you decide to have some healing, it’s important to find someone properly trained and qualified to do it.
 The best way to find a reliable healer is to

-- Contact one of the useful organisations below and ask for a list of reputable healers in your area
+- Contact one of the healing organisations below and ask for a list of reputable healers in your area

 - Ask the healer how many years of training they did and how long they've been practicing

 - Ask the healer if they have treated cancer patients before